-Plus, travel to London with First Hull Trains and we’ll treat you to unbeatable 2 for 1 deals on a huge selection of top London attractions, theatres tickets and a range of great restaurants.
+The benefits of travelling to London with First Hull Trains doesn’t stop at the end of your journey, we’ll treat you to unbeatable 2 for 1 deals on a huge selection of top London attractions, theatres tickets and a range of great restaurants.

-King’s Cross recently underwent an impressive £810 million renovation, which has quadrupled the size of the station and means that passengers can now gain direct access to the high-speed rail link at St. Pancras.
+The recently renovated King’s Cross station has quadrupled in size, with passengers gaining direct access to the high-speed rail link at St. Pancras.

 There’s also a large selection of shops and restaurants to explore while you wait to board your train home.

 King’s Cross ticket office is open whenever trains are running to and from the station, so as per the station’s opening hours.
 Self-service machines are also available.
 Please note that you can save up to 60% on your train tickets to London by booking in advance via our website.